Qvatra/Bootstrapper/README.md

 Configuration of bootstrapperConfig.js
 ============
-appNameSpace - root directory for your app in the device's File System. packageFolder - use 'www' for cordova projects. downloadDir - name of the temporary directory for downloads from server.
-Would be deleted after each update. embeddedApp - name of the zip file that contains www dir with your app. embeddedCordova - name of the zip file that contains platform cpecific cordova files and plugins. appEntry - entry point for your app. serverDir - URI to the directory on update_server. configName - name of the json file which contains info about updates;
+appNameSpace - root directory for your app in the device's File System.
+packageFolder - use 'www' for cordova projects.
+downloadDir - name of the temporary directory for downloads from server.
+Would be deleted after each update.
+embeddedApp - name of the zip file that contains www dir with your app.
+embeddedCordova - name of the zip file that contains platform cpecific cordova files and plugins.
+appEntry - entry point for your app.
+serverDir - URI to the directory on update_server.
+configName - name of the json file which contains info about updates.